 A combination of fungus, algae and bacteria living together, lichen isn’t a plant.
 It looks like seaweed, is similar to plants in many respects, and comes with an amazing diversity which result innumerable health benefits.

-This plant grows in the most improbable spots, where only very few other species of the plant kingdom could survive.
+Lichen grows in the most improbable spots, where only very few other species of the living world could survive.
 Lichen inches its way along sidewalks, on open spaces, granite rocks along the salty sea coast, climbs along tree trunks and is one of the rare living things to thrive on mountain tops and even cooled lava.

 Today, 20.000 species of lichen are numbered across the planet, especially numerous in mountain forests and cold regions of the globe.

 Hairy, flat, black, orange or yellow, lichen forms on the ground, on debris, and converts it to organic matter, thus making it possible for other forms of life to appear, first among which comes moss.